Supported living is where a person is supported in a property owned either by a private landlord or housing association.

 Supported living is an alternative to the more traditional residential care model of support.
 The person has their own support staff, and the level of support will vary depending on their individual needs.

-Supported living is an approach to housing and support based on the fundemental belief that every person has a right to lead their own life the way they choose to, to determine where, how, with whom they live and who provides them with the support they need.
+Supported living is an approach to housing and support based on the fundamental belief that every person has a right to lead their own life the way they choose to, to determine where, how, with whom they live and who provides them with the support they need.

 The most important thing is that the support a person receives matches their needs, and if their needs change, the support can also be changed.